Food & Drink

 Fratello Italian

-79 Central Street, Labrador QLD 4215
+4/79 Central Street, Labrador QLD 4215

 It’s open season on modern Italian here in Southport.
-If you’ve already crossed Jafa off your hitlist, Fratello is the hugely popular Labrador eatery that’s light on pretension and big on flavour.
+If you’ve already crossed Jafa off your hitlist, Fratello is the hugely popular nearby eatery that’s light on pretension and big on flavour.
 Newly relocated to the corner of Turpin Road and Central Street, this casual restaurant is all about exposed brickwork, pendant lights, and chilled conversations.

 Flip over a menu and you’ll have to make one of life’s more difficult choices: fresh, handmade pasta or 48-hour-fermented pizza?
-Our recommendation: burrata, olive oil, and fresh bread, followed by the oxtail ragu (slow-cooked for seven hours), finished off with a Baileys-over-gelato cocktail from the bar (yes, it’s as good as it sounds).
+My recommendation: burrata, olive oil, and fresh bread, followed by the oxtail ragu (slow-cooked for seven hours), finished off with a Baileys-over-gelato cocktail from the bar (yes, it’s as good as it sounds).

 Aviary Rooftop Bar